 - Wait until the entire restore process is done and then set up your device as new.

-Any software glitches or bugs that might have caused the iPhone speaker or audio system to not work as intended will also be wiped out after the restore.
+Any software glitches or bugs that might have caused the iPhone SE Speaker Not Working or audio system to not work as intended will also be wiped out after the restore.

 Seek Further Assistance to fix no sound problems and other speaker issues

-If your iPhone SE speakers are still not working properly after performing all possible solutions and suggested workarounds, then it’s time to escalate the issue to the Apple Support for it to be properly addressed.
+If your iPhone SE speaker not working after performing all possible solutions and suggested workarounds, then it’s time to escalate the issue to the Apple Support for it to be properly addressed.
 Or you can just take your iPhone to an Apple Genius bar or authorized service center for hardware assessment and/or repair.
 Consider the latter option especially if you are hearing static noises.
 These are also possible indicators of physical or liquid damage affecting the iPhone speakers.